Quantum Optimal Control via Semi-Automatic Differentiation: Acknowledgments

 \section{Acknowledgments}

 MHG and SCC acknowledge support by the DEVCOM Army Research Laboratory under Cooperative Agreement Number W911NF-16-2-0147 and W911NF-21-2-0037, respectively.
 The work was also supported by DEVCOM Army Research Laboratory through DIRA-TRC No.\ DTR19-CI-019.
-The authors thank Alastair Marshall for fruitful discussions and contributions to the \texttt{GRAPE.jl} package.
+The authors thank Alastair Marshall for contributions to the \texttt{GRAPE.jl} package.